kikiutils/nuxt-session/README.md

 });
 ```

-#### storage.secret
+### storage.secret

 - **Type:** `string`

 Only available when driver is set to `cookie`.

-When setting the key to be used for session encryption, make sure that the key will not be compromised and that the key length is not too short, 16 or more characters is recommended.
+The secret must be set to 32 characters and ensures that it is not leaked anywhere.

 `nuxt.config.ts`
 ```typescript